In this review of the Okuma Avenger reel, we will look at the two different models in this series.

 - Smooth retrieve

-- Corrosion resistent materials
+- Corrosion-resistant materials

 Cons

-- Some plastic parts which can wear
+- Some plastic parts, which can wear

-- Spool is not braid ready
+- The spool is not braid-ready

 Alternatives